NavinShrinivas/LearnThings/Rust-02/module04/readme.md

 well.
 And ofc we can do as many operations we want on the variable and still keep the variable immutable.

-Alsooo, constants can be overshadowed.
+Alsooo, constants cant be overshadowed.
+Constants and static must have a fixed type def.

 ## Integer overflows in rust